 Specifically, the former prince's alleged misconduct in public office is a part of the latest tranche of three million Epstein files, which was released by the US Department of Justice (DOJ) on January 30.

-Officers from the Thames Valley Police Department in southern England could be seen arriving in unmarked cars at Andrew's residence at the Sandringham Estate in Norfolk on the occasion of his 66th birthday to arrest him.
+Officers from the Thames Valley Police Department in southern England could be seen arriving at Andrew's residence in Sandringham on the occasion of his 66th birthday to arrest him.

 “A man in his sixties from Norfolk has been arrested and remains in police custody,” the police said, not naming the former royal.